brownlei000/ATM/README.md

 # ATM
-You can choose to deposit, withdraw or check your balance.
+You can choose to deposit, withdraw, or check your balance.